jundalisay/superb/content/en/social/cycles/afghanistan.md

 We then plotted [each phase of modern societies](/social/cycles/) to be under 20 years.
 Thus, we multiply 20 by four phases to come up with 80 years as a general rule.
 Europe and small countries seem to have 60 years.

+Successful assimilation, such as what happened during the colonial period, took over 80 years.
+For example:
+- Cambodia was a French Protectorate for 90 years
+- Algeria was under French rule for 130 years
+- The Philippines was colonized for 300 years

 ### Mistake 3: Democracy in a Desert